dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 ## What is the difference between nonparametric measure vs parametric measure?

 Parametric measures are statistical techniques that make assumptions about the underlying distribution of the data.
 These assumptions are usually about the shape of the distribution and the presence of certain statistical properties, such as a normal distribution or constant variance.
-Let's say we have a dataset which contains [Paleontology](https://en.wikipedia.org/wiki/Paleontology)  information about various objects.
-It has one column called age of the object.
-Can you assume the age column will have normal distribution?
-I think no. But if we were having an employee dataset and age is mentioned there then you can assume that age will have normal distriubtion.
+Let's say our dataset has earthquake information, size of earthquakes, and number of casualties.
+If we plot the distribution of earthquake size you will not have have normal distribution, it will have exponential distribution.
+But if we were having an employee dataset and age is mentioned there then you can assume that age will have normal distriubtion.
+Because of assumption you can use parametric test with small dataset to conclude about the larger sample.
+Parametric tests like t-test can infer with sample size<30, on the other hand parametric test like z-test can infer about population with sample size around 30.

-Nonparametric measures, on the other hand, do not make any assumptions about the underlying distribution of the data.
-They are more flexible and can be used with a wider range of data types, but they may be less powerful than parametric measures because they make fewer assumptions about the data.
+Nonparametric measures, on the other hand, **do not make any assumptions about the underlying distribution of the data.** They are more flexible and can be **used with a wider range of data types**, but they may be **less powerful** than parametric measures because they make fewer assumptions about the data.

-One of the main differences between parametric and nonparametric measures is the way they handle missing data.
-Parametric measures typically require complete data sets, while nonparametric measures are more robust to missing data.
+One of the main differences between parametric and nonparametric measures is the way they handle **missing data**.
+Parametric measures typically require complete datasets, while nonparametric measures are more robust to missing data.

 It's important to choose the appropriate statistical technique based on the nature of the data and the research question you are trying to answer.
 In general, parametric measures are more powerful when the assumptions they make about the data are met, but nonparametric measures may be more appropriate when these assumptions are not met.